AP Art History Score Calculator 2026

 2026 AP Art History Exam Format & Structure

-The 2026 AP Art History exam retains the same two-section format that the College Board has used in recent years.
-The exam is 3 hours long and tests your knowledge of art across global cultures from prehistory to the present.
+The 2026 AP Art History exam is a fully digital exam in Bluebook.
+Students complete both the multiple-choice and free-response sections in the testing app, and responses are automatically submitted at the end of the exam.
+The exam remains 3 hours long and tests your knowledge of art across global cultures from prehistory to the present.

 Section I: Multiple-Choice (60 minutes | 80 questions | 50% of score)